 Nearly 800 Hailey-based employers provide more than 5,300 jobs.
-The largest industry sectors by employment are Education & Health Services, Construction, Trade/Utilities/Transportation/ Warehousing, and Leisure & Hospitality.
-Approximately 2,700 people from outside of Hailey come to the City for employment and 2,978 residents leave Hailey for employment daily.
+The largest industry sectors by employment are Education & Health Services, Construction, Trade and Leisure & Hospitality.

+Approximately 2,900 people from outside of Hailey come to the City for employment, and 3,087 residents leave Hailey for employment.